 Additionally, Dr. Aiken believes that teachers should not be held responsible for doing all the legwork in regards to playing detective, as Tes wrote.

 “There’s been too much emphasis on making schools and parents responsible for dealing with issues such as cyberbullying and sexting when I would say these are societal problems,” said Dr. Aiken.

 She followed by stating: ”It’s an issue of regulation and governance.
 It isn’t fair to expect parents and teachers to police children’s behavior in a cyber context because it’s impossible for them to do so.”

-In August 2016, Dr. Aiken released her book The Cyber Effect, which describes how humans are introduced to the cyber world right after birth.
+In August 2016, Dr. Aiken released her book The Cyber Effect, which describes how humans are introduced to the cyber where to buy generic modafinil world right after birth.

 There needs to be more attention on how technology affects human behavior for babies and adolescents to understand how cyberbullying arises.

 “The reason we get this sort of behavior online is there’s a perception that nobody is in charge – that’s because nobody is in charge.”

 Dr. Aiken believes sexting between adolescents — 14-year-olds, for example — is not a ‘criminal’ issue, but more a ‘social’ one.